 As businesses strive to become more agile and responsive, leveraging modern software architectures can significantly affect their success.
-Modular software architecture is one such approach that has emerged as an attractive option due to its unique combination of benefits, including reduced complexity, faster development cycles, improved scalability, and the ability to integrate with existing legacy systems.
+Modular software architecture is one such approach that has emerged as an attractive option due to its unique benefits, including reduced complexity, faster development cycles, improved scalability, and the ability to integrate with existing legacy systems.
 In this article, we look at modular software architecture and how it helps organizations keep up with the rapidly changing needs of today’s business world.

 Intro to Modular Software Architecture